Art and paintings have naturally become a pivotal part of our daily lives.

 This created a sense of great accomplishment among these painters and received a great deal of recognition.

 Evolution of Painting into Rococo and Baroque

-As the world progressed into the next stages of human evolution, so did art and so did painting.
+As the world progressed into the next stages of human evolution, so did art, and so did the history of paintings.